A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Summary of main results

 \section{Summary of main results}

-We introduce the configurations we used to fit the DESI mocks in this section.
-We test four different configurations of priors in \textsc{PyBird}, and we mainly focus on the ``BOSS MaxF" configuration taken from \citep{d_Amico_2020}.
-We then summarise the constraints on cosmological parameters in the \(\Lambda\)CDM model for both \textit{ShapeFit} and \textit{Full-Modelling} with the combination of three tracers, verifying that the two methods return consistent, and unbiased, results at a level suitable for DESI analyses.
+This section introduces the configurations utilized to fit the DESI mocks.
+We test four different prior configurations in \textsc{PyBird}, with a primary focus on the ``BOSS MaxF" configuration as detailed in Ref.~\citep{d_Amico_2020}.
+Subsequently, we provide an overview of the constraints on cosmological parameters in the \(\Lambda\)CDM model for both \textit{ShapeFit} and \textit{Full-Modelling} using a combination of three tracers.
+This analysis confirms that both methods return consistent and unbiased results at a level suitable for DESI analyses.